 Nursing students should be aware that there are additional requirements that must be met for the successful completion or entry into the program.
-It is advised that you meet with your advisor to ensure you are on track for successful completion of the program.
+It is advised that you meet with your adviser to ensure you are on track for successful completion of the program.

-Note: All nursing and pre-nursing students who transfer credit to Abraham Baldwin must also be in compliance with the GPA, Successful Completion and Timeframe Rules at the time of admission.
+Note: All nursing and pre-nursing students who transfer credit to Abraham Baldwin must also be in compliance with the GPA, Successful Completion and Time frame Rules at the time of admission.

 Developmental credits will be added to the number of credit hours needed for degree completion and evaluated as stated above..